breakfast-club-org/breakfast-club/README.md

 - Fork the repository
 - Clone it down
+- Ensure your pushes use your personal github information:
+  1. cd into the repo directory
+  1. git config --local user.name="first last"
+  1. git config --local user.email="your@email.address"
 - `npm install`
 - `npm run test`
   - Try to get all the tests to pass!